 This negative sentiment has meant that thousands of SMEs in need of credit are not borrowing, resulting in a GBP 22-billion funding gap in the UK, according to Bank of England estimates, which is hindering economic growth.
 Urgent action must be taken to reduce this gap and some initiatives have already begun to address rebuilding trust, and overturning these negative perceptions.

 One such initiative is the SME Finance Charter, a voluntary agreement among finance providers to support SMEs in the UK.
-In this article, we explore the background of the Charter, what it means for the industry, and how it’s helping lenders come out ahead with customers in a competitive market.
+In this article, we explore the Charter’s background, what it means for the industry, and how it’s helping lenders win customers in a competitive market.

 The history of the SME Finance Charter

-The SME Finance Charter was initially introduced on 9 October, 2019, and was intended to support SMEs through the impact of Britain leaving the European Union.
+The SME Finance Charter was initially introduced on 9 October 2019 and intended to support SMEs through the impact of Britain’s departure from the European Union.
 By 17 October 2019, a list of lenders had signed up to the Charter, and links to their commitments were added.
 The original charter has now been refreshed to help SMEs cope with the aftermath of the COVID-19 pandemic, widespread supply chain disruption, and escalating input costs.

 It has been a challenging time for small- and medium-sized businesses and some are still navigating through these challenges.
 They need to know that there are trusted lenders who are there to support them so that they can continue to focus on managing and growing their businesses, rather than balancing the books.

-SMEs, like all businesses, need finance to get started.
+Like all businesses, SMEs need finance to get started.
 Although this may often come from the owner, investors, or past profits, many turn to banks and other financial providers to get the much-needed cash injection.
-It’s the businesses that rely on outside finance that are likely to prefer lenders who have agreed to the five principles of the Charter (outlined below).
+Businesses that rely on outside finance are likely to prefer lenders who have agreed to the five principles of the Charter (outlined below).
 During times of uncertainty like in recent years, having access to financial support is paramount, particularly for small businesses.

 The new SME Finance Charter